munganyendesandrine/Awards/README.md

 `
 # Description of project

-This project is for creatING an application that allows a user to post a project he/she has created and get it reviewed by his/her peers.
+This project is for creating an application that allows a user to post a project he/she has created and get it reviewed by his/her peers.
 In this application, the user is able to:

 * View posted projects and their details